 Here are some questions Clients, Executors, and Personal Representatives ask:

-Secured Debts, such as home loans or auto loans, can be paid but some lenders are willing to negotiate.
+Secured Debts, such as home loans or auto loans, can be paid, but some lenders are willing to negotiate.
 They may allow an heir to take the property subject to the loans.

 What happens if you owe more than you own?
 In general, people cannot inherit another person’s debts.
 If there is not enough cash to pay your debts, then all property will be sold to pay the debts, and no one will inherit anything.

 Example: Mr. Jacobs died a Wayne, Pennsylvania resident.
 His $400,000 estate is subject to creditors’ claims totaling $800,000.
 Mr. Jacobs’ estate is insolvent.
-The executor must apply the $400,000 towards the debts, and his children inherit nothing.
+The Executor must apply the $400,000 towards the debts, and his children inherit nothing.

-Probate lasts until all creditor claims are addressed and asset distributed.
+Probate lasts until all creditor claims are addressed and assets distributed.
 Your most persistent creditor is the IRS.
-Your executor must file your final tax return and wait for clearance.
-If you die in May, your executor will file your final return in April of the following year.
+Your Executor must file your final tax return and wait for clearance.
+If you die in May, your Executor will file your final return in April of the following year.

 We do.
 Most firms have one paralegal who handles a small amount of Estate Administration.
 We have a whole department.
-Probate is what we do, let us put our experience to work for you.
+Probate is what we do; let us put our experience to work for you.